Moving to Japan from the UK: A How-To Guide

-If you’re moving to Japan, we’re sure that you’re excited and nervous!
+So you’re moving to Japan, are you excited?
+Nervous?
+Both!?
 In order to calm those nerves, we’ve created this page to cover everything that you may be unsure about.
-Whether you want to find out what Japanese life is like, want more information on international removals or what you should prepare before your move, read on to discover more.
+Whether you want to find out what costs are, or need want more information on international removals or what you should prepare before your move, read on to discover more.

 Visas for Japan